Nothing but the FAQS, Ma'am

-Digital photos capture raw material and most need some “processing” to present to best effect.
-And in a close-up most everybody of any age has some blemish or vein or that one unfortunate flyaway hair we'd like to go away, but portrait and boudoir photography usually go to another level.
+In a close-up most everybody of any age has some blemish or vein or that one unfortunate flyaway hair we'd like to go away, but portrait and boudoir photography usually go to another level.
 We’re not going to make you into some new Photoshopped version of yourself, but we do want you to be your best self and LIKE what you see in a book or on the wall.
 So you want that scabbed knee gone?
 Done.
 Smooth this skin out over here a little?
 Done.
 My photo finishing is usually localized to enhance, but overall minimal and not heavy-handed.
 You’re just not going to become Barbie in my digital darkroom—my whole mission is to show you how beautiful you are in your own skin, not someone else’s or a pretend version of you.
 Those are called paintings. ;)

 How do I proof my images?
 Let the stars be our guide!